Chabam/Sudoku-Generator/README.md

 # Sudoku Generator

-This is a simple project I'm trying to make, the main goal is for me to learn more about functional programming.
-It will programmed in `Haskell` for the moment I don't know anything about this language, but I learn many recommendation hence why I'm giving it a shot.

 ## Functionality

 The funcitonalities are quite simple, you intput the dimmensions of the grid you want and then the program generate it before your eyes.